Frequently Asked Questions

 Q: How do I sign up for the Neurodiversity Navigators program?

-Read the “Future Students” page on our website and review the Next Steps on that page for all the details.
+Read the “Future Students” page on our website and follow the three (3) steps on that page.
 There is no formal application – you will let us know about your interest by:

-Current Students can join starting at Step #7 on the Future Students page, and can use other services right away!
+Current Students can join by following steps 1 & 3 on the Future Students page, and can use other services right away!
 See the Current Students page for available services.

 Q: Do I need to have a medical diagnosis and documentation to be in the program?

 No, you don’t!
-You do need to identify as autistic, or neurodivergent, and, you also need to want to explore that identity in our academic cohort classes by exploring your strengths as a neurodivergent person.
-(Note: to receive ADA Classroom and Testing accommodations, please check in with the Disability Resource Center, a separate department.)
+You do need to identify as autistic, or otherwise neurodivergent, and, you also need to want to explore that identity in our academic cohort classes by exploring your strengths and identity as a neurodivergent person.

 Q: What kind of services does the program provide?

 Neurodiversity Navigators provides advocacy, support with accessing college resources and class materials, and educational courses for neurodivergent students at BC.
-We support neurodivergent students in four ways:
+We support you in four ways:

-- Students participate in a series of cohort classes that they take alongside their regular programs of study – these classes are designed as career preparation classes, and they focus on soft skills such as Executive Functioning, Stress Management, Occupational Wellness, Interpersonal Communication, Self-Advocacy, and more.
-You can see a list of courses here [PDF]
+1. You participate in a series of cohort classes alongside your chosen program of study – these classes are designed as career preparation classes, and they focus on essential skills such as Neurodivergent Identity and Culture, Executive Functioning, Self-Regulation, Social Interaction, Self-Advocacy, and more.
+You can see a list of courses here [PDF] (list of courses will be updated Feb 2025)

-- Students also meet with a trained peer mentor regularly for access support – to ensure that the student can access their class materials and campus resources, and communicate with instructors.
-Peer mentors aren’t tutors, and they don’t do the work for the student, instead, they support the student in accessing resources, and discovering ways to do the work and communication for themselves, using strength-based growth models.
-While they also support students in accessing clubs and other social opportunities, they do not attend social functions with students, nor do they act as social role models.
+2. You also meet with a trained peer mentor regularly for access support – to ensure that you can access your class materials and campus resources, and communicate with instructors.
+Peer mentors aren’t tutors, and they don’t do the work for you, instead, they support you in accessing resources, and discovering ways to do the work and communication for yourself, using strength-based growth models.
+While they also support you in accessing clubs and other social opportunities, they do not attend social functions with you, nor do they act as social role models.

 You can find out more about the Neurodiversity Navigators program here.